tzstoyanov/herak-raspberry/README.md

 ### Common
 Minimal application - only the system main loop.
 Uses the system modules, which configuration is defined in `params.txt` file.

-### Shaft
-Monitors water level in an underground tank using AJ-SR04M sonar sensor and sends the data to a remote MQTT server.

-### Solar
-Monitors Voltronic VM III inverter over USB and DALY BMS over Bluetooth and sends the data to a remote MQTT server.

 ## Try it out

 ### Prerequisites